1933 Cincinnati Reds (NFL) season

 The 1933 Cincinnati Reds season was their inaugural season in the National Football League (NFL).
 The team started 0–5-1, suffering shutouts in 5 of the first 6 games, before winning 3 of 4 down the stretch to finish the year with a record of 3 wins, 6 losses, and 1 tie.

 The Reds were a completely new franchise, started from the ground up by Hamilton County coroner M. Scott Kearns, a local football fan eager to capitalize on professional football's growing popularity, heading a small circle of like-minded local investors.

-The Reds had one of the most anemic offenses in the history of the NFL, marking the nadir to set records for fewest yards gained, fewest first downs, fewest passing attempts, fewest pass completions, and fewest passing touchdowns in a season.
+The Reds had one of the most anemic offenses in the history of the NFL, marking the nadir to set records for fewest yards gained, fewest first downs, fewest passing attempts, and fewest passing touchdowns in a season.
 The 1933 Reds scored only three touchdowns all year, also still an NFL record.
-Cincinnati also seems to have played host to the smallest paid crowd in league history when approximately 300 fans braved a steady drizzle to watch the team be shut out by the Philadelphia Eagles on November 5.
+Cincinnati also seems to have played host to the smallest paid crowd in league history when approximately 300 fans braved a steady drizzle to watch the team be shut out by the Philadelphia Eagles on November 5, 6–0.
+The Reds as a team only completed 25 passes, only eight more than the 1932 Boston Braves, who had 17 completions.